An unbiased estimate for the mean of a {0,1} random variable with relative error distribution independent of the mean: The Algorithm

 The algorithm is based upon properties of a one dimensional Poisson point process.
 Write $\ex(\lambda)$ for the exponential distribution with rate $\lambda$ and mean $1/\lambda$.
 So $A \sim \ex(\lambda)$ has density $f_A(t) = \lambda \exp(-\lambda t) \cdot \ind(t \geq 0)$.
 Here $\ind(\text{expression})$ denotes the indicator function that evaluates to 1 if the expression is true and is 0 otherwise.

 Let $A_1,A_2,\ldots$ be iid $\ex(\lambda)$ random variables.
 Set $T_i = A_1 + \cdots + A_i$.
 Then $P = \{T_i\}_{i=1}^\infty$ is a {\em one dimensional Poisson point process of rate $\lambda$.}

 The sum of exponential random variables is well known to be a Gamma distributed random variable.
 (It is also called the Erlang distribution.)
-For all $i$, the distribution of $T_i$ is Gamma with shape and rate parameters $i$ and $\lambda$.
+For all $i$, the distribution of $T_i$ is Gamma with shape parameter $i$ and rate parameter $\lambda$.
 The density of this random variable is